Chakhesang Naga

 The Chakhesangs are a major Naga ethnic group inhabiting the Northeast Indian state of Nagaland.
 Chakhesangs were previously known as the former Eastern Angami, now recognized as a separate ethnic group.
-The name "Chakhesang" was created as an acronym from the names of three ethnic groups: the Chakrü (Chokri), Khezha (Kuzhami) and Southern Sangtam (now separately known as Pochury).
+The name "Chakhesang" was created as an acronym from the names of three ethnic groups: the Chakrü (Chokri), Khezha and Southern Sangtam (now separately known as Pochury).

 Most of the villages fall within Phek District of Nagaland.
 Two Chakhesang villages (Jessami and Soraphung/Krowemi) are located in Ukhrul District of Manipur.

 Notable personalities

+Chipikhwü, at the Honolulu Museum of Art.
+Miid-20th century acquisition.

 The following is a list of prominent people belonging to the Chakhesang community.